cristianbuse/VBA-MemoryTools/README.md

  4. MemLongPtr
  5. MemLongLong (x64 only)

-A function for UnsignedAddition of Integers is also exposed.
+A few other utilities:
+ - GetDefaultInterface
+ - MemObject (dereferences a pointer and returns an Object)
+ - UnsignedAddition

 See ```DemoMain``` method in the Demo module.